 You can also update existing cloud environments by making changes to a blueprint and applying the blueprint to the running environment.

-The blueprint designer uses the OpenStack Heat Orchestration Template (HOT) format to define environments.
+The blueprint designer uses Terraform or the OpenStack Heat Orchestration Template (HOT) format to define environments.
 The web-based text editor shows that native text format.
 The editor itself is based on Eclipse Orion, making it a full featured editor in the browser.
 Syntax highlighting, error flagging, find/replace and other core editor tools are all at your fingertips with standard keyboard shortcuts.